arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/datasheet/datasheet.md

 The Arduino Portenta Mid Carrier enhances various prototyping applications thanks to its flexible design.
 The Portenta Mid Carrier provides a robust platform for many projects, from industry-ready prototypes to machine vision and cellular connectivity testing.
 Here are some application examples:

 - **Rapid testing of cellular connectivity**: Use the mini PCIe connector on the Portenta Mid Carrier for swift cellular connectivity testing.
 This feature is invaluable for applications in smart cities/buildings, remote maintenance, and fleet management, ensuring rapid data transmission even in locations lacking Wi-Fi® coverage.
 - **Prototyping**: The Portenta Mid Carrier is a versatile tool for prototyping, merging seamlessly with Portenta family boards to unveil essential peripherals like microSD, Ethernet, and USB.
-This integration facilitates industry-ready prototyping and streamlines debugging and inspection processes through dedicated pins for CAN bus lines.
+This integration facilitates industry-ready prototyping and streamlines debugging and inspection processes through dedicated CAN bus lines.
 Moreover, its compatibility extends to a wide array of external hardware components and devices, enhancing your Portenta boards for projects that demand embedded sensing or straightforward actuation.
 This dual functionality ensures the Portenta Mid Carrier provides comprehensive support, simplifying the development process and elevating the potential for innovative project creation.
 - **Frictionless machine vision prototyping**: Pair the Portenta Mid Carrier with an MIPI or Arducam® camera to effortlessly embark on machine vision projects.
 Whether for object detection and recognition, defect identification, or asset tracking, the Portenta Mid Carrier streamlines the creation of complex vision-based applications.
 - **Reference design**: The Portenta Mid Carrier serves as an excellent reference design and aids in the development of custom products within the Portenta ecosystem.
 Arduino PRO's full development, production, and operation support provides a solid foundation for tailoring solutions to specific business needs.
 </div>